quicwg/base-drafts/draft-ietf-quic-transport.md

 STREAM frames is permitted.
 An endpoint MAY also send MAX_STREAM_DATA and STOP_SENDING in this state.

-If application resets a stream in this state, a RST_STREAM frame MAY be sent.
-The final offset carried in a RST_STREAM frame sent in this state MUST be the same as any previously indicated final offset.
+An application with a stream in this state may no longer care about data sent on the stream and may choose to reset the stream.
+To permit this behavior, a RST_STREAM frame MAY be sent in this state.
+The final offset carried in this RST_STREAM frame MUST be the same as the previously established final offset.

 An endpoint that closes a stream MUST NOT send data beyond the final offset that it has chosen, see {{state-closed}} for details.